brianbegy/brianbegy/lead.md

 ## My job

-* Help the team deliver awesome software.
+### Help the team deliver awesome software.

-* Provide context.
+That means I
 * Build prototypes.
 * Design systems.
-* Review code and serve as point person for the team.
+* Review code.
+* Be the face of the team to stakeholders.

 ## Our team